TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 * The element has to exist on the page before it can be observed.
 * Turn on the optional `msg._uib` feature in the UIBUILDER node to see which client is sending the messages.
 * Due to the nature of the IntersectionObserver API, this fn is not available as a command for now.

+### `getElementAttributes(el)` - Returns an object containing attribute-name/value keypairs (or an empty object) :id=getElementAttributes

+`el` = Target element.

+Attempts to get target elements attributes.
+This can fail for certain target types, if so, returns empty object.
+Ignores `class`, `id` and `name` attributes.

+Returns an array of key/value HTML attribute objects.

+### `getElementClasses(el)` - Checks for CSS Classes and return as array if found or undefined if not :id=getElementClasses

+`el` = Target element.

+Checks for CSS Classes and returns them as an array if found or undefined if not.

+### `getElementCustomProps(el)` - Returns an object containing an elements custom property/value pairs :id=getElementCustomProps

+An elements custom properties are those set using code that are not standard properties.
+Unlike an elements attributes, they can contain any valid JavaScript data.

+Excludes any properties that start with `_`.

+### `getFormElementDetails(el)` Returns an object containing the key properties of a form element :id=getFormElementDetails

+For HTML Form elements (e.g. input, textarea, select), returns the key properties/attributes such as `value` and `checked`.

+The details are quite comprehensive and are designed to level out some of the inconsistencies normally found in HTML inputs.

+This function is also used by the `uibuilder.eventSend(event)` function.

+### `getFormElementValue(el)` Check for el.value and el.checked, return as an object :id=getFormElementValue

+If found, `el.checked` will also set the `value` property in the returned object for ease of use.

+HTML only uses the `checked` property on 2 input types.
+Where it is used, the `value` property is not used.
+This inconsistency results in extra code or hard to find errors.
+This function therefore returns both properties where `checked` is used.

 ### `htmlSend()` - Sends the whole DOM/HTML back to Node-RED :id=htmlSend2